 - Physical features- Jack’s head is wide towards the ears and narrow towards the mouth.
 Eyes are dark brown and almond shaped.
 The V shaped ears bend towards the front of the head.
 Jack Russell terriers have strong jaws with overlapping teeth.
 They usually measure between 25 to 38 cm in height and up to 7 kilos in weight.

-Where to look for Jack Russell terrier for sale
+Where to find a Jack Russell Terrier

 The best place to look for Jack Russell terrier puppies is at a responsible breeder.
 Not all breeders are created the same and their policies regarding their litters tend to vary.
 A reputable and responsible breeder will offer a take back policy, meaning that if your dog does not work out for your family, the breeder might take it back and help it find a new home.
 A good breeder will not want his puppy to end up as a Jack Russell terrier rescue.
 So s/he will ask you many questions regarding your prior experience with dogs to ensure that you will be a worthy owner for the Jack Russell puppy.
 To find a responsible and ethical Jack Russell terrier breeder, visit the official website of Jack Russell terrier club of America.